Jagersfontein Mine: Early history

-For the duration of the mine's operational history, it was run by De Beers up to 1972, when it was deproclaimed.
+For the duration of the mine's remaining operational history, it was run by De Beers up to 1972, when it was deproclaimed.
 De Beers did however retain prospecting rights on the property until 2002.

 Production life

 About 9.6 million carats (1,900 kg) of jewel-quality diamonds were extracted during the mine's century of operation, interrupted only by the two World Wars and the Great Depression.
 After thirty-nine years of open-pit mining, underground mining began in 1909, and continued until its eventual closure on May 28, 1971; less than a year after the centenary of the first diamond discovery in the area.
 Since then, an Open Mine Museum and the Jagers Mining Village have opened as tourist attractions at the site.

 Research by historian Steve Lunderstedt in 2005 confirmed that the mine was the biggest hand-excavated hole in the world at 19.65 ha, slightly larger than the Big Hole of 17 ha in Kimberley, which had claimed the title up to then.
 It is probably not the deepest, though, since the final depth of the Big Hole reached 720 ft or more.
 Jagersfontein was dug by hand to a depth of 660 ft by 1911.

 Currently, the mine area is closed to the public.